 1993 Philadelphia Liberty Medal

 1994 Co-recipient with President Nelson Mandela as Newsmaker of the

 Year, Johannesburg Press Club.

 1990 Honorary Doctorate in Philosophy, D.Phil (hc), University of Stellenbosch

 1990 Honorary Doctorate in Law, LL.D (hc), University of Potchefstroom

 1991 Honorary Doctorate in Law, Bar-Ilan University, Tel-Aviv, Israel

-1991 Honorary Doctorate in Philosophy, National Chengchi University, Taipei, Taiwan, Republic of China
+1991 Honorary Doctorate in Philosophy, National Chengchi University, Taipei, Taiwan, Province of China

 1994 Honorary Doctorate, Vrije Universiteit, Brussels, Belgium